famousinteractive/translators/README.md

    - Use `fitrans($key = 'mypage.section1.title', [optional]  $default = 'default value', [optional]  $parameters = ['key' => 'value'], [optional] $lang = 'fr', [optional] $useCache = true)` in the view

+## Good to know

+If you want to use different api key for you local and production, take care to put the famousTranslator.php config file n your gitignore